PrismaCloudLabs/workshop/README.md

 Running this command will allow you to execute kubectl commands against the K8s cluster deployed.

 > [!NOTE]
 > You will need to add your SSO accont to the access permissions of the EKS cluster.
-The following Access policies need to be assigned"
+The following Access policies need to be assigned:
 >   - AmazonEKSAdminPolicy
 >   - AmazonEKSClusterAdminPolicy